 Criminal Defense Service For State And Federal Drug Crimes

-If you or a loved one has been accused of committing a drug crime, it should be taken very seriously.
-Today, more than half of prisoners serving sentences of more than a year in federal facilities were convicted of drug offenses.
+Being accused of committing a drug crime is something you should always take seriously.
+Today, more than 50% of federal prison inmates who are incarcerated for more than a year were convicted of drug offenses.
 Prosecutors are very aggressive in pushing for maximum penalties, so it is therefore extremely important that you hire an attorney with extensive experience in defending drug cases.

 Drug offenses include simple possession, possession with intent to distribute, trafficking, importing and manufacturing of controlled substances, and conspiracy.
 Controlled substances can include